datianshi/spring-mvc-cf-broker/README.md

 ###Create two services

-   The two services are phsically two new HashMap<> instances in memory of service broker JVM
+   The two services are phsically two new HashMap<> instances in the memory of service broker JVM.

   ```
     cf cs dummy_service_name plan1 test-service
     cf cs dummy_service_name plan1 test-service2

   ```

+    The above commands let cloud_controller pass in a service_id.
+Then the service broker creates a map with the service_id as a unique identifier.

 ###Deploy the client application to cloudfoundry

   ```